brendanjohnw/Customer-Footfall-Count/README.md

 - For object trackng we implement centroid tracking algorithms.
 For this algorithms is that we passing in a list of bounding box (x,y)-cordinates for each object detected with our object detection model.
-Then we compute Eudclidean distance between new bonding and existing objects After that we assume the object will move in between subsequent frames.
+Then we compute euclidean distance between new bonding and existing objects After that we assume the object will move in between subsequent frames.
 Thus, we choose to assign the centroid with minimum distance bewteen objects

-<img width="1267" alt="Screenshot 2021-12-08 at 2 44 17 PM" src="https://user-images.githubusercontent.com/79955754/145162429-ecadab6f-9314-410f-9fb7-aabac23405d5.png">

-Screenshot of the counter in action

 ***Count People*** <br />
 We set a line around 3/4 heights then we store the object detected in a dictionary then if the object passed the line.
 We load the initial Y-Centroid to compare with current frame and determine the person is moving up or down

+<img width="1267" alt="Screenshot 2021-12-08 at 2 44 17 PM" src="https://user-images.githubusercontent.com/79955754/145162429-ecadab6f-9314-410f-9fb7-aabac23405d5.png">

+Screenshot of the counter in action

-## Data Visualization using Tableau (Kong Yuki)
+## Data Visualization with Tableau (Kong Yuki)
 **Initial plan:** Use Tableau to visualize data set generated from OpenCV in a dashboard

-**Problem encountered:** Video is too short, little can be predicted based on raw coordinates of all people per frame.
+**Problems encountered:** Video is too short, little can be predicted based on raw coordinates of all people per frame.

 **Alternative:** Use Pedestrian Footfall Index in Dublin City Centre (sample data) as an example on how to visualize long term footfall count data